By Tom Roberts (look me up in the FNAL Phonebook)

 A free-electron laser generates highly collimated X-rays parallel to the relativistic electron beam that is their source.
-If the region that generates the X-rays is L meters long, and the speed of light emitted from the moving electrons is c+kv (here v is essentially c), then at the downstream end of that region the minimum pulse width is k(L/c)/(1+k), because light emitted at the beginning arrives before light emitted at the downstream end.
-For FLASH, L=30 meters, v=0.9999997 c (700 MeV), and the observed X-ray pulse width is as short as 25 fs.
-This puts an upper limit on k of 2.5×10−7.
+If the region that generates the X-rays is L metres long, and the speed of light emitted from the moving electrons is c+kv (here v is essentially c), then at the downstream end of that region the minimum pulse width is k(L/c)/(1+k), because light emitted at the beginning arrives before light emitted at the downstream end.
+For FLASH, L=30 metres, v=0.9999997 c (700 MeV), and the observed X-ray pulse width is as short as 25 fs.
+This puts an upper limit on k of 2.5 × 10−7.
 Optical extinction is not present, as the entire process occurs in very high vacuum.

-In 1983 the international standard for the meter was redefined in terms of the definition of the second and a defined value for the speed of light.
-The defined value was chosen to be as consistent as possible with the earlier metrological definitions of the meter and the second.
-Since then it is not possible to measure the speed of light using the current metrological standards, but one can still measure any anisotropy in its speed, or use an earlier definition of the meter if necessary.
+In 1983 the international standard for the metre was redefined in terms of the definition of the second and a defined value for the speed of light.
+The defined value was chosen to be as consistent as possible with the earlier metrological definitions of the metre and the second.
+Since then it is not possible to measure the speed of light using the current metrological standards, but one can still measure any anisotropy in its speed, or use an earlier definition of the metre if necessary.